 Common Assault is the least serious of all offences of violence, in fact, it doesn’t require any injury to actually be inflicted.
 For instance, to satisfy this offence all that is required is that the force applied by the offender results in some pain or discomfort.
 Also, this offence doesn’t even require any actual physical contact to be made between the offender and the victim.
 As a result, the act of simply threatening physical force can be sufficient to constitute this offence.

-Serious assault is an offence of common assault committed in particular circumstances, as identified by law.
+Serious Assault is an offence of common assault committed in particular circumstances, as identified by law.
 These circumstances include where the victim is a police officer, aged 60 years or more or disabled.

 Common examples of injuries are bruises, cuts or even the breaking of bones.
 This offence becomes aggravated if the offender commits the offence whilst in the company of one or more other persons or is armed (or pretends to be) armed with a weapon.

 Wounding occurs where an offender causes the breaks or penetrates the true skin of the victim.
 Common examples are stab wounds or ‘glassing’ incidents.
 Often, these types of situations can happen as a form of assault when drunk.

-Grievous Bodily Harm occurs where an offender inflicts an injury on a victim that causes serious disfigurement, causes the loss of a distinct part of the body or an organ or assault when a dangerous wound is inflicted that would have been life-threatening if the victim had not been medically treated.
+Grievous Bodily Harm occurs where an offender inflicts an injury on a victim that: causes serious disfigurement, causes the loss of a distinct part of the body or an organ or assault when a dangerous wound is inflicted that would have been life-threatening if the victim had not been medically treated.

 There are several defences to charges of offences of violence.
 The most common defences are self-defence or provocation.
 Whether or not these can be raised will depend upon the factual matrix within which the offending occurs.
 There is also the matter of how assault impacts the individual and the community, which will differ case-by-case.